-Washington liquor board will allow bars and restaurants to sell cocktails to-go during the coronavirus outbreak
+In surprise move, Washington liquor board will allow bars to sell cocktails to-go during the coronavirus outbreak

 The surprise announcement is expected to put many cocktail bars in Seattle back in business.
 Canon, Seattle’s most celebrated cocktail den, is now buying to-go containers to start rolling out classics and its signature mixed drinks.
 “This will definitely help pay the rent,” said Canon owner Jamie Boudreau.

-Boudreau, like many bar owners across the city, has been a frequent critic of the state for not allowing bars to sell cocktails to-go in similar fashion to how restaurants are allowed to offer takeout food during a stay-home order that has shut down bars and restaurants.
-While restaurants are allowed to offer food through takeout and delivery, many bars were stuck on the sidelines.
+Boudreau, like many bar owners across the city, has been a frequent critic of the state for not allowing bars to sell cocktails to-go in similar fashion to how restaurants are allowed to offer takeout and delivery food during a stay-home order that has shut down bars and some restaurants.

-In other states, New York, California and Texas among them, bars have been allowed sell cocktails to-go, a move designed to level the playing field.
+In other states, New York, California and Texas among them, bars have been allowed to sell cocktails to-go, a move designed to level the playing field.

-Prior to Wednesday’s announcement, bars in Washington state could only hawk “cocktail kits,” with a factory sealed liquor bottle along with bags of juice, syrups and other cocktail ingredients.
+Prior to Wednesday’s announcement, bars in Washington state could only hawk “cocktail kits,” with a factory-sealed liquor bottle along with bags of juice, syrups and other cocktail ingredients.
 Customers then mixed the cocktails at home.

 In West Seattle, Lady Jaye bar restaurant is rushing to buy a bottlecap machine so that the bar can start selling bottled cocktails.
 Lady Jaye owner Evan Carter projects the smokehouse restaurant will make 30% more selling cocktails to-go instead of cocktail kits.